Sherwin-Williams SuperPaint Exterior

 Extra White and Super White colors are commonly used on exterior trim.
 However, these colors lack coverage and flow in satin and gloss finishes.
 How the paint flows or spreads heavily influences how the paint will level.

 In our experience, this exterior house paint doesn’t start to cover until it has thickened in the bucket used for application (also known as a cut bucket).
-Sherwin-Williams has recently introduced Resilience and Duration, which addresses these problems.
-However, neither product addresses both issues.
+Sherwin-Williams has recently introduced Latitude, which addresses most of these application issues.